Sam Conniff: Be More Pirate

 In 2018, Conniff released his first book, Be More Pirate.
 The book was published with Penguin Random House.
 Prior to its release, Conniff learned there was only a small budget to promote his book.
 He, therefore, flyposted Penguin Random House without their permission to gain publicity for the book.

 The book follows the premise that rulebreakers, such as pirates of the 1700s, often rewrite the rules that govern society.
 The book is aimed at millennials, who Conniff believes society has shifted and we are seeing more people not taking traditional rules socially or in their work lives.
 He stated in an interview with Evening Standard, "Everyone is taking matters into their own hands.
 I haven’t met a twentysomething who hasn’t got a hustle or a side-hustle going on.
 It has become an aspiration in itself."

 After the book was launched in the United States, Conniff again used creative advertising methods to publicize the book, projecting a message to then Prime Minister Theresa May and President Donald Trump onto the side of the Houses of Parliament.

+Be More Pirate served as inspiration for the Netflix series The Lost Kingdom, with Conniff as one of the lead narrators.

+Uncertainty Experts

+In 2021, Conniff developed the Uncertainty Experts project, which includes seminars and a three-part interactive documentary.
+The documentary features interviews with people who have experience dealing with uncertainty, referred to as Uncertainty Experts.
+Netflix described it as a "brain-expanding experience."

+It is known as the first interactive live documentary that reduces anxiety and increases creativity.
+Financial investment and support were provided by Netflix, and researchers from the University College London (UCL) Decision Center also contributed to the project's development.

 Other achievements

 While running his agency Livity, Conniff worked as Executive Producer for the TV series, Dubplate Drama.

+In 2020, he was honored with a Member of the British Empire (MBE) award for his contributions to young people but declined it in an open letter, citing concerns about "the systemic issues of colonial history."
+Instead, he nominated several young social activists in his place, along with resources for "leveraging privilege and tackling social injustice".